Rehab Discharge - Hospital Discharge

-- When do you anticipate that she will be discharged?
+- When do you anticipate a hospital or rehab discharge?

 - A great follow-up is what conditions need to be met to ensure a safe discharge.

 - How will you coordinate the evaluation and reporting of my loved ones’ condition now?
 When do they enter rehab?
-When do they go back home?
+When do they go back home after their rehab discharge?
 If not you, what physician will be managing their care?

-- How will you coordinate with the rehab center?
-With the medicare home care services that I will hire?
+- How will you coordinate the rehab discharge with the rehabilitation center?
+With the Medicare home care services that I will hire?

 - It is important to remember that you have a choice in the Medicare Home Health you choose and receive.
 DO NOT HESITATE TO CALL AROUND.
 Some hospitals have incentives to refer to specific services that may not best meet your needs.